MicrosoftDocs/azure-devops-docs/docs/manual-test/getting-started/user-acceptance-testing.md

 software demanded by customers.
 This type of testing is often referred to as
-_user acceptance testing_ and is available as a feature in Visual Studio Team Services and Team Foundation Server.
+_user acceptance testing_ and is available as a feature in Visual Studio Team Services (VSTS) and Team Foundation Server (TFS).

 Typically you create a Test Suite using a formal requirement work item type.
 However, today’s